hbctraining/publication_perfect/lessons/08_figure_specific_packages.md

 # External packages for figure creation

-We have discovered that `ggplot2` has incredible functionality and versatility; however, it is not always the best choice for all graphics.
+We have discovered that `ggplot2` has incredible functionality and versatility; however, there are some examples of visualization that are either not possible at all or require some assistance from external packages.
 There are a plethora of different packages that specialize in particular types of figures.
 The [Data to Viz resource](https://www.data-to-viz.com) provides popular packages for specialized plots along with the code to create them.

 ## Visualizing overlaps of sets using Venn diagrams